Why Should I Choose Restylane?

 How Long Does It Last?

-Restylane gel is dissolved naturally over time and eventually absorbs into your body natural.
-The length of time your results last depends on a number of factors, including the state of your skin, your age, and lifestyle factors.
-Touch-ups and repeat treatments add to the length of time you will enjoy results.
-Most people choose to receive a follow-up treatment within a year of their first Restylane treatment for wrinkles, and within 6 months of a treatment for lip enhancement*.
+Like most dermal fillers, overtime the Restylane gel will dissolve and be absorbed by the body naturally.
+The duration of time between treatment and absorption varies from patient to patient and can be affected by a number of factors, including the state of your skin, your age, and lifestyle factors.
+Touch-ups and follow-up treatments can help extend and maximize the results of the treatment; most people choose to receive a follow-up treatment within a year of their first Restylane wrinkle or fine line treatment for wrinkles, and within 6 months for lip enhancements*.

 Should I Be Worried About Sun and Cold Exposure with Restylane?

-Try not to expose the treated areas to extreme heat, such as sunbathing, or extreme cold, at least for the first couple of days after treatment.
-This helps minimize the risk of inflammation in the treated area.
-Once the Restylane has been integrated and accepted into the body, the gel adjusts to the body’s natural temperature.
+Prolonged exposure to the extreme heat or cold is bad for even the healthiest skin, sunscreen should be worn year round to prevent sun damage in men, women and children.
+When it comes to Restylane treatments avoid exposing treated areas to extreme heat or extreme cold, for the first couple of days after treatment.
+This helps reduce the risk of the treatment area getting red or inflamed.
+Once the Restylane has been integrated and accepted into the body, the gel will adjust and regulate to the body’s natural temperature.

 When Should Restylane Be Avoided?